mnjm/mnjm.github.io/content/posts/SSH-Keys-Best-Practices-that-Every-Beginner-Should-Know/index.md

 As mentioned earlier, I suggest using `ED25519` keygen type since it is harder to brute force.
 Also, use `-a 100` for a tad bit 🤏 more security.
 ### 5. Don't shy away from using Passphrases
 SSH uses private/public key pairs to protect your communication with the server.
 SSH passphrases protect your private key from being used by someone who doesn't know the passphrase.
 Without a passphrase, anyone who gains access to your computer has the potential to copy your private key.
 For example, family members, coworkers, system administrators, and hostile actors could gain access.
 Especially when you are storing private keys in any untrustworthy places.
+{{< admonition tip >}}
-Note you can look at using `ssh-agent` for caching SSH passphrases (and passwords), eliminating the need to re-enter them every time.
+You can look at using `ssh-agent` for caching SSH passphrases (and passwords), eliminating the need to re-enter them every time.
 This is particularly useful for running ssh/scp/rsync without user intervention, especially in cronjobs.
+{{< /admonition >}}
 ### 6. Rotate key pairs frequently.
 Rotate (Remove the existing key and Register with a new key) SSH keys in mission-critical servers (like production/database servers) frequently.
 Depending on your threat model, I would suggest rotating these once or twice a month.